 To learn more, visit the Art Gallery of Nova Scotia website.

-Army Museum of Halifax
+Army Museum, Halifax Citadel

 The exhibition The City Regiments Response to the Halifax Explosion recognizes the contribution of military personnel stationed in the Halifax region in search and rescue efforts and medical care immediately following the Halifax Explosion.
 The immediate deployment of military personnel, equipment and supplies in advance of a coordinated civic response is credited with reducing the number of fatalities.